 You can also use the Adjust Contrast tool independent of the

 Click Adjust Contrast in the Image Viewer toolbar, or select the Adjust Contrast option from the Image Viewer Tools menu.
 The Adjust Contrast tool opens in a separate window containing a histogram of the image displayed in the Image Viewer.
 The histogram shows the data range of the image and the display range of the image.
 The data range is the range of intensity values actually used in the image.
 The display range is the black-to-white mapping used to display the image, which is determined by the image class.
 The Adjust Contrast tool works by manipulating the display range; the data range of the image remains constant.

 To adjust the contrast of the image, you can manipulate the red-tinted rectangular box, called a window, that the Adjust Contrast tool overlays on the histogram.
-By changing the size and position of this window using the mouse, you can modify the display range of the image and improve its contrast and brightness — see Using the Histogram Window to Adjust Image Contrast.
+By changing the size and position of this window using the mouse, you can modify the display range of the image and improve its contrast and brightness — see Adjust Image Contrast Using the Histogram Window.

 Note You can also use the Window/Level tool to adjust contrast and brightness using the mouse.
 (The name comes from medical applications.)
 Click Window/Level in the Image Viewer toolbar or select the Window/Level option from the Image Viewer Tools menu.
-For more information about using the Window/Level tool, see Using the Window/Level Tool to Adjust Image Contrast.
+For more information about using the Window/Level tool, see Adjust Image Contrast Using Window/Level Tool.

 When you close the Adjust Contrast tool, the Window/Level tool remains active.
 To turn off the Window/Level tool, click the Window/Level button or one of the navigation buttons in the Image Viewer toolbar.

 To adjust image contrast using the Adjust Contrast tool, you manipulate the size of the red-tinted window displayed over the histogram, using any of the following methods.